Actuarial

 RGA has conducted a thorough analysis of emerging US population mortality data to identify how US mortality has changed through the pandemic, determine what it looks like in 2023 and early 2024, and to understand where it may be headed in the coming years.

-This article, which is an introduction to a larger report to be published in 2024, explores the following:
+This article, which is an introduction to a larger report, explores the following:

 • Reasons to monitor emerging US mortality